saheerb/ci-test/docs/index.md

 [TOC]

 # User Guide
-This Google Document is a draft for development and review.
-Once reviewed, the doc will be made available on Phabricator on the trustedfirmware.org website where additional content will be added and reviewed.

-This guide briefly explains how to use and contribute to the Trusted Firmware project https://www.trustedfirmware.org/, in particular the Trusted Firmware A https://www.trustedfirmware.org/projects/tf-a/ and Trusted Firmware M https://www.trustedfirmware.org/projects/tf-m/.
+This guide briefly explains how to use and contribute to the [Trusted Firmware project](https://www.trustedfirmware.org/), in particular the [Trusted Firmware-A](https://www.trustedfirmware.org/projects/tf-a/) and [Trusted Firmware-M](https://www.trustedfirmware.org/projects/tf-m/).

 ## How to Contribute to this Document
 As a community project, help in all areas is greatly appreciated.
 If while using this document, issues are found or content can be improved, please follow the steps in this section to add your improvements to this document: